 - Of consumers in America, 52% will join the loyalty program of a brand they purchase from often.
 Source

-- The majority of consumers, 66%, will change their buying behavior to get the most loyalty benefits.
+- The majority of consumers, 66%, will change their buying behavior to get the most out of loyalty benefits.

 - Only 44% of people who signed up for loyalty programs expressed satisfaction with them.